VoidCodes-ux/Password-Checker/README.md

    npm start

-3. Click Link that shoudl look like this -->http://localhost:3000
+3. Click Link that should look like this -->http://localhost:3000